Whatapalaver/100_Days_of_Code/README.md

 I had a long weekend away from code.

-I managed to setup a Flask app tonintegrate with my Elasticsearch instance running on localhost. it outlined the need to do some basic python lessons as i had a bugger of a job trying to perform a substring operation within a jinja template.
+I managed to setup a Flask app to integrate with my Elasticsearch instance running on localhost. it outlined the need to do some basic python lessons as I had a bugger of a job trying to perform a substring operation within a jinja template.
 I was trying to force a JS function but of course every language has its own special way.

 Today was the first night of the React bootcamp I arranged yesterday.
 Tonight was ES6 and JavaScript features.
 Very useful actually and I coped well because of the Frontend Masters (Functional JS) course I’ve been doing on my commute.